gvwilson/sdxjs/page-templates/index.md

 <%- include('/inc/figure.html', {
     id: 'page-templates-stack',
-    img: '/static/tools-small.jpg',
+    img: './figures/stack.svg',
     alt: 'Variable stack',
-    cap: 'Using a stack to manage variables.',
+    cap: 'Using a stack to manage variables.'
-    fixme: true
 }) %>

 ## How do we handle nodes?